mgmetro4/docker/README.md

     - `label!=<key>=<value>`
   - `--force/-f` do not prompt for confirmation.

-- `rm (docker ps -a)`: Can also be used to remove stopped containers.
+- `rm $(docker ps -a)`: Can also be used to remove stopped containers.
 Use pipes in windows.

 - `kill [OPTIONS] container <container ID>`: kill one or more running containers.
 Use `container $(docker ps -a)` to kill all containers.
 Use pipes in windows.
   - `--signal/-s` signal to send to container